 How to keep a healthy blood pressure level

 If your blood pressure is in the normal range, you won’t need any medical intervention; however, you should maintain a healthy lifestyle and a healthy weight to prevent hypertension from developing.
 You may need to be even more cautious about your lifestyle if hypertension runs in your family.

 The following recommendations can help you maintain healthy blood pressure:

 - Stick with a regular diet of fruits, vegetables and low-fat dairy products.

 - Cut down on sodium intake.

-- Regular aerobic exercise, such as brisk walking, running, swimming, etc., for at least half an hour a day on most days of the week.
+- Regular aerobic exercise, such as brisk walking, running or swimming, for at least half 90 to 150 minutes per week.

 - Keep alcohol intake to no more than one to two drinks a day for men and one drink a day for women.